 where it was used that $a_{\ell m} = a^*_{\ell\,-m}$ due to $\Delta\in\mathbb{R}$.
 The indices $A,B$ run over the redshift bins.
 The inverse correlation matrix is then given by

 where $[\;]^{-1}$ denotes the matrix inverse.
 The Fisher matrix reads:

-However, if we are interested in forecasts based on more than one observable given the same redshift bins, the expression for the correlation matrix (\ref{eq:correlmatrix}) changes.
+If we are interested in forecasts based on more than one observable in the same redshift bins, the expression for the correlation matrix (\ref{eq:correlmatrix}) changes somewhat.
 For example, in the present paper, we consider the combined Fisher forecast based on both $\Delta$ and $\zeta$.
 In this case, let $i,j$ be labels for the observables $\Delta$ or $\zeta$.
 Then, instead of (\ref{eq:correlmatrix}) for a single observable, the expression for the correlation matrix now reads: